clokep/relapse/docs/media_repository.md

 # Media Repository

-*Synapse implementation-specific details for the media repository*
+*Relapse implementation-specific details for the media repository*

 The media repository
  * stores avatars, attachments and their thumbnails for media uploaded by local